DE Ferrell goes 4th to Raiders, admits 'surprise'

 He said he is up to the challenge of facing the tough tight ends in the AFC West.

-In two seasons at Mississippi State, Abram had five sacks and last season 17 of his 38 snaps as primary defender came while lined up in the slot.
-His 36 percent pressure percentage was highest in FBS among players with at least 50 pass rushes.
+In two seasons at Mississippi State, Abram had five sacks, and last season, 17 of his 38 snaps as primary defender came while lined up in the slot.
+His 36 percent pressure rate was highest in FBS among players with at least 50 pass rushes.

-The Raiders have the third pick of the night in Friday's second round, No. 35 overall.
-Barring a trade, they will not choose again until No. 106, the fourth pick of the fourth round.
+The Raiders have the third pick of the night in Friday's second round, at No. 35 overall.
+Barring a trade, after that they will not choose again until No. 106, the fourth pick of the fourth round.